grego02/IPFS-Medical-Certificates/README.md

-## IPFS Medical certification Local
+## IPFS Medical certification local mode

 In order to run the system in local mode, the steps are as follow: